flexdinesh/keystone-static-blog/README.md

 Once your content is ready, keep the keystone server running and open the Next.js app at http://localhost:8000.

 - Generate your blog by running `yarn export`.
-This will export your website in `next-app/out` directory.
+This will export your website in `blog-sleek/out` directory.

-- You can check out your generated content locally by running `yarn serve` in `next-app` dir.
+- You can check out your generated content locally by running `yarn serve` in `blog-sleek` dir.

 ### Deploying